digital-asset/docs.daml.com/docs/2.7.0/docs/canton/tutorials/getting_started.rst

 Canton is platform-agnostic.
 For development purposes, it runs on macOS, Linux, and Windows.
 Linux is the supported platform for production.

-Please note that, under Windows, the Canton console output will be garbled unless you are running Windows 10 and you enable terminal colors (e.g., by running ``cmd.exe`` and then executing ``reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1``).
+Note: Windows garbles the Canton console output unless you are running Windows 10 and you enable terminal colors (e.g., by running ``cmd.exe`` and then executing ``reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1``).